Shared-Reality-Lab/IMAGE-server/services/multilang-support/README.md

 - In this implementation, we use [`Helsinki-NLP/opus-mt-en-fr`](https://huggingface.co/Helsinki-NLP/opus-mt-en-fr) as the model checkpoint to be used out of the box.
 It's licensed under CC-BY 4.0 License.
 - The model is a `MarianMTModel` from `transformers` library.
 - As of May 30th, generalization is not yet completed to support multiple languages.
 The service can currently only translate from English to French.
+## Behaviour/Response Codes
+- `200`: Success, translation is returned.
+- `204`: No content returned, source and target languages are the same.
+- `501`: Not implemented, source or target language is not supported yet.
+- `500`: Service Error: Edge cases where the service is unable to translate.

 ## Attribution
 - LICENSE: https://creativecommons.org/licenses/by-nc-sa/4.0/